vinzent01/simple-ascii/README.md

 ## Commands
 - Ctrl + S - saves the art
+- Left Click + drag - selects an area
-- Ctrl + X - clears the screen
+- Ctrl + X - cut selection
+- Ctrl + C - copy selection
 - Ctrl + v - pastes content from clipboard to the canvas
 - Ctrl + h - shows the help commands
 - typing keys to the canvas
 - you can drag the camera arround the canvas with space + left button
+- space + left button - drag camera"

 ## Some arts i made